City guide • Geneva

 Do not try to solve everything at once.
 Start with the basics that make the rest of the move easier.

-Step 1
+1

 Get the first admin steps in order

-Geneva moves often feel fast because people arrive for work and need to become operational quickly.
+Geneva moves often feel fast because many people arrive for work and need to become operational quickly.
 One of the most common mistakes is handling everything randomly instead of understanding the order first.

 What this really means